Brian Epstein: Business dealings

 NEMS had a staff of twenty-five at the time of its move from Liverpool to London in 1964.
 NEMS booked the Beatles' concerts, and it also presented groups as an opening act.
 It accrued money as promoter, booking agent, and manager for all concerts.
 The Beatles were constantly in demand by concert promoters, and Epstein took advantage of the situation to avoid paying some taxes by accepting "hidden" fees on the night of a performance, which he always kept in a brown paper bag.

 Epstein also successfully managed Gerry and the Pacemakers, Billy J. Kramer and the Dakotas (who had four hits with Lennon–McCartney songs), the Fourmost (Lennon wrote their first two singles), the Cyrkle (Epstein's first American group), and Cilla Black (who was Epstein's only female artist), as well as Tommy Quickly and Sounds Incorporated (later known as Sounds Inc.).
-He sent his roster of artists on "package tours" around the UK, a common practice at the time.
+He also managed the Moody Blues for around a year from late 1965 to late 1966.
+Epstein sent his roster of artists on "package tours" around the UK, a common practice at the time.
 This involved short sets by each act, alternating with a compère or a comedian.
 Epstein once revealed that even though he was entitled to be reimbursed by acts for expenses incurred, he paid for his own flights to and from the United States, as he did not see himself as being part of a touring group.
 Photographs, transport, and international telephone calls were paid from his own 25 percent share in profits.

 The Beatles toured the Philippines in July 1966, playing two shows at the Rizal Memorial Football Stadium in Manila.
 Epstein unintentionally snubbed the nation's first lady Imelda Marcos when presented with an invitation to a breakfast party.
 He had politely declined on behalf of the group, as it was their policy never to accept such official invitations.
 The Beatles and their entourage were ejected from their hotel on the same day and given a police escort to the airport, even though Epstein had publicly apologised for the misunderstanding in a televised statement, which was not seen or heard because of static.
 The entourage boarded the plane for home, but Epstein and Beatles' assistant Mal Evans were ordered off, both believing that they would not be allowed back on the plane.
 Epstein was forced to give the tax authorities £6,800 worth of Philippine peso notes earned from the Manila shows and to sign a tax bond verifying the exchange before being allowed back on the plane with Evans.